 If you are wondering what it would take to be granted permanent residency in the United States, a green card is attainable in several different ways.
-In order to determine if you are eligible to be granted a “Green Card” for permanent residency status, review the requirements below to see if you are eligible.
-Most apply for permanent residency status through, family, employment, through refugee/ asylee status or through green card lottery.
+In order to determine if you are eligible to be granted a “Green Card” for permanent residency status, review the requirements below.
+Most people apply for permanent residency status through family, employment, refugee/ asylee status, or the green card lottery.
 However, a Green Card is also attainable through other ways if you do not identify with the situations above or you are alone in your attempt to get to the U.S.

 The Law Firm of Shihab & Associates has represented thousands of clients in green card and other immigration scenarios.
-Contact us to schedule an initial consultation.
-Our attorneys and staff will carefully listen to your concerns, goals and objectives and will formulate cost efficient and effective strategies to attain the desired result.
+Schedule an initial consultation with us today.
+Our attorneys and staff can carefully listen to your concerns, goals, and objectives and can formulate cost-efficient and effective strategies to attain the desired result.

-Family-Based is one of the most common ways immigrants gain permanent residency status here in the United States, as American immigration laws are typically used to help immigrants unite their loved ones across borders.
-A very common method to obtain permanent residency in the United States is through an immigrant petition filed by a US citizen on behalf of an immediate relative foreign national.
-An immediate relative is a parent, spouse or child (which includes adopted children and step-children) of a US Citizens.
+Family-based is one of the most common ways immigrants gain permanent residency status here in the United States, as American immigration laws are typically used to help immigrants unite their loved ones across borders.
+A very common method to obtain permanent residency in the United States is through an immigrant petition filed by a U.S. citizen on behalf of an immediate relative foreign national.
+An immediate relative is a parent, spouse, or child (which includes adopted children and step-children) of a U.S. citizen.

-If you cannot be designated as an immediate relative but you have a relative who is either a US citizen or a lawful permanent resident, then the following categories may apply to you.
-Contact us for an initial consultation.
-The First (F1) preference goes to unmarried sons and daughters of U.S. Citizens.
+If you cannot be designated as an immediate relative but you have a relative who is either a U.S. citizen or a lawful permanent resident, then the following categories may apply to you:

 Special occupation immigrants make up the fourth preference (EB-4).
 In this version of employment-based immigration, an applicant may be eligible for a visa if they are religious workers, broadcasters, translators, armed forces members, juvenile court dependents, Panama Canal Company or Canal Zone Government employees, International Organization employees or family members, NATO-6 nonimmigrants, a Physician with a National Interest Waiver, Afghanistan or Iraq nationals who supported the U.S. Armed Forces as translators or Iraq nationals who worked for or on behalf of the U.S. Government in Iraq .